This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Gift Ideas for Long-Term Groomers

-- Gift baskets filled with coffee, chocolates, or cozy winter items.
+- Holiday baskets filled with coffee, chocolates, or cozy winter treats make a cheerful surprise.

 What to Do if You Forget to Tip